Clinical psychologist

 You'll need to have:

-- excellent communication and interpersonal skills for dealing with people in distress
+- excellent communication and interpersonal skills for supporting people in distress

-- empathy and a person-centred approach to clients
+- empathy, sensitivity and a person-centred approach to clients

-- the ability to apply your knowledge of academic psychology and research to clinical problems
+- the ability to apply psychological theory and research to real-world clinical problems

-- the ability to think clearly in challenging situations
+- emotional resilience and self-awareness, with the ability to think clearly in challenging situations

-- a strong understanding of the profession and the role of a clinical psychologist, and an awareness of current NHS issues
+- an understanding of the role of a clinical psychologist and awareness of current issues in mental health and the NHS.

 Work experience

 You'll need relevant work experience, often a minimum of 12 months, to get a place on a Doctorate course.
-Most course providers have specific requirements on the amount and type of experience they want or give advice on how to go about gaining the necessary experience.
+Most course providers set specific requirements for the amount and type of experience they expect and offer guidance on how to gain it.
+Start building experience as early as possible, ideally during your degree, and be ready to reflect on what you've learned from it.

 Some course providers are particularly keen on experience gained as an assistant psychologist in an NHS clinical psychology department under the supervision of a clinical psychologist.
 Competition for these posts is particularly fierce.

-Experience in clinically-oriented research that contributes to your understanding of clinical psychology practice is also relevant.
+Experience in clinical research that enhances your understanding of psychological practice is also valuable.
 It's helpful to have a good balance of experience in both academic and clinical areas.

-Paid or voluntary work in other areas such as nursing, social work, care work, mental health work or services for individuals with disabilities can also be useful.
-Relevant jobs include graduate primary care worker, nursing assistant, healthcare assistant or support worker and psychological wellbeing practitioner,
+Paid or voluntary work in related areas such as mental health, nursing, social work, care work or support services for people with disabilities can also help you develop key skills and insight.
+Relevant jobs include nursing assistant, care assistant, healthcare assistant or support worker, and psychological wellbeing practitioner.

-Any experience you get should be with groups and services that are directly relevant to clinical psychology and must provide you with the opportunity to interact with people with health or psychological difficulties.
-Mental health charities such as Mind and Rethink may have relevant opportunities as well.
+Any experience you get should be with groups and services that are relevant to clinical psychology and involve direct contact with people experiencing psychological or health-related difficulties.
+Mental health charities such as Mind, Rethink Mental Illness and Together for Mental Wellbeing may have relevant opportunities as well.

 Find out more about the different kinds of work experience and internships that are available.